@svelte-put/preprocess-inline-svg GitHub

 </script>

-This is because it is difficult for the preprocessor to analyze the variable to determine is immutability at build time, i.e the variable is meant to be changed.
-In these case, some workarounds are
+This is because it is difficult for the preprocessor to statically analyze a variable to determine its immutability at build time, i.e a variable is meant to be changed.
+In these case, some alternatives are:

 Customization